 This gene encodes a member of the PIWI subfamily of Argonaute proteins, evolutionarily conserved proteins containing both PAZ and Piwi motifs that play important roles in stem cell self-renewal, RNA silencing, and translational regulation in diverse organisms.
 The encoded protein may play a role as an intrinsic regulator of the self-renewal capacity of germline and hematopoietic stem cells.
 Alternatively spliced transcript variants encoding different isoforms have been found for this gene. [provided by RefSeq, Jul 2010]

 GeneCards Summary for PIWIL1 Gene

 PIWIL1 (Piwi Like RNA-Mediated Gene Silencing 1) is a Protein Coding gene.
-Among its related pathways are Dorso-ventral axis formation and Translational Control.
+Among its related pathways are Dorso-ventral axis formation and Gene Expression.
 GO annotations related to this gene include nucleic acid binding and mRNA binding.
 An important paralog of this gene is PIWIL4.

 UniProtKB/Swiss-Prot for PIWIL1 Gene